miohtama/obfuscate.js/README.rst

 etc. image manipulation program, saving your precious time and making sharing screenshots easier.

-* You invoke Obfuscate.js script from a bookmark or the Javascript console of your web browser
+* You invoke Obfuscate.js script from the Javascript console of your web browser

-* Obfuscate.js obfuscates the whole page or parts of it
+* Obfuscate.js obfuscates the whole web page or parts of it, replacing all text on the page with gibberish

 * Take a screenshot

-* Post to a public forum, blog or other media
+* Post the screenshot to a public forum, blog or other media where you could not share the information and show the symptoms otherwise

 Usage
 ---------------